 Money Talks News has partnered with CardRatings for our coverage of credit card products.
 Money Talks News and CardRatings may receive a commission from card issuers.

-It is just so easy to plunk down the plastic for purchases — too easy — when we feel like eating out or nabbing a new pair of shoes.
+It is just so easy to plunk down the plastic for purchases — too easy — when we feel like ordering takeout or nabbing a new pair of shoes.
 Just so you know, I’m not here to advocate using credit cards so you can live the high life.
-But there are times then getting a new credit card is a smart move and can improve your financial outlook.
-Here are some of them, with recommendations on cards that fit each specific situation:
+But there are times when getting a new credit card is a smart move and can improve your financial outlook.
+Here are some of them, and our favorite cards for each right now.

-1. You’re paying high interest on another card balance
+1. You’re paying interest on another card balance

-If you have a large balance on an existing card that carries a ridiculous interest rate — they can run as high as 27% — that means you could be paying $30, $40, even $100 or more a month in interest alone because you don’t have the funds to pay off your balance right away.
+If you have a large balance on an existing card that carries a ridiculous interest rate — they can run as high as 27% — you are bleeding your budget.

-We can discuss how to avoid this problem in the future or deal with an extreme debt crisis — more on that below — but many times a new credit card actually can help you out in this situation.
-Find one that charges 0% interest on balance transfers for a long introductory period; sometimes they run as long as 18 months.
+We can discuss how to avoid this problem in the future or deal with an extreme debt crisis — more on that below — but sometimes a new credit card actually can help you out of this situation.
+Find one that charges 0% interest on balance transfers for a long introductory period.
 Transfer your balance from the high-interest card to the new card charging 0%, and then — this is critical — pay it off before the grace period ends.